Edward Stafford (politician)

-Sir Edward William Stafford GCMG (23 April 1819 – 14 February 1901) served as the third premier of New Zealand on three occasions in the mid 19th century.
+Sir Edward William Stafford GCMG (23 April 1819 – 14 or 15 February 1901) served as the third premier of New Zealand on three occasions in the mid 19th century.
 His total time in office is the longest of any leader without a political party.
 He is described as pragmatic, logical, and clear-sighted.

 Early life and career

-Edward William Stafford was born on 23 April 1819 in Edinburgh, Scotland, the son of Berkeley Buckingham Stafford (1797–1847) (High Sheriff of Louth in 1828) and Anne, the daughter of Lieutenant-Colonel Patrick Tytler.
+Edward William Stafford was born on 23 April 1819 in Edinburgh, Scotland, the son of Berkeley Buckingham Stafford (High Sheriff of Louth in 1828) and Anne, the daughter of Lieutenant-Colonel Patrick Tytler.
 His family was prosperous, enabling him to receive a good education, first at the Royal School Dungannon in Ireland where he excelled as a scholar, and then at Trinity College Dublin.
 In 1841–1842, he undertook travel in Australia, but chose to join relatives in Nelson, New Zealand in 1843, where he soon became active in politics, criticising Governor Robert FitzRoy's "weak" response to the Wairau Affray.
 In 1850, he joined increasing calls for New Zealand's self-government, including universal suffrage.

 In 1853, Stafford became the first Superintendent of Nelson Province.
 Among his achievements was the establishment of an education system (compulsory, free, and secular) which was later used as the basis of the national system.
 His administration of Nelson Province was well regarded by many.

 When the New Zealand Parliament was opened, however, Stafford did not seek election, claiming that it was inappropriate to enter national politics while still holding provincial office.
 Despite requests from politicians such as Henry Sewell, Stafford declined to stand for parliament until the election of 1855, when he was elected MP for Nelson.